 3. Adjust Power Settings

 Switching to power-saving modes can help reduce the heat generated by your laptop.
 This is particularly useful when performing light tasks like browsing the web or editing documents.
 Lowering your screen brightness and turning off unused peripherals can also contribute to a cooler laptop.
-Many operating systems offer built-in power management settings that allow you to customize your laptop’s performance derived from your current needs.
+Many operating systems offer built-in power management settings that allow you to customize your laptop’s performance based on your current needs.

 Avoid placing your laptop on soft surfaces like beds or couches, as they block air vents and trap heat.
 Elevating your laptop not only aids in cooling but also promotes better posture during use.